History of Customer Relationship Management (CRM) Software.

 I am telling you, History of CRM is not boring like our History subject.

-Over the past few decades, CRM have undergone sea-changes – from old ledger days to today’s Cloud/SaaS based CRM.
+Over the past few decades, CRM has undergone sea-changes – from old ledger days to today’s Cloud/SaaS based CRM.

 So, let’s start the fun!